 The Foundational Structure of Customer Driven Services

-Customer Driven Services (CDS) is an evolving, iterative framework that allows to develop and deliver services to its customers timely, agilely and adaptivelyThree foundational elements define its existence.
+Customer Driven Services (CDS) is an evolving, iterative process driven framework that allows:

+Practitioners to develop and deliver services to its customers timely, agilely and adaptively, and

+Government to share data across service providers to optimize value of the service to the public and minimize the cost of delivering that service.

+Three foundational elements define its existence.
 They are Communities of Services (CoS), Life Events, and the Service Integration Model (SIM).
 They provide the underlying context for rationalizing and sharing services using both SLG and TGF.

 A brief description of each is provided below.